 In the past, all sorts of gated properties installed telephone entry systems to manage access.
 Residential gated communities, office complexes, parking garages, and college campuses all use gate phone entry systems.

 - Base station.
-Base stations, which are also known as master stations, are installed outdoors near the gate.
+Base stations, also known as master stations, are installed outdoors near the gate.
 Guests use base stations to call the resident they’re visiting so they can speak with them.

 - Substation.
 Substations are the hardware that residents use to speak to guests.
 Properties can have different substation configurations.
 For example, some properties might direct all visitor requests to a central security office or front desk.
 Other properties install substation hardware in every resident’s unit.
 Another popular choice is connecting a tenant’s landline or cell phone number to the gate telephone entry system.
 This way, when the tenant receives a call from a visitor, they can simply press ‘9’ on their telephone to open the gate.